 In order to be eligible for admission, a student must:

-- Required hours: Complete 90 semester hours of required prerequisite coursework at an accredited institution.
+- Required hours: Complete 90 semester hours of required prerequisite coursework at a regionally-accredited university or college.
 Courses in the pre-pharmacy curriculum are not offered at the UT Health Science Center.
 If you have not completed all pre-requisite coursework you will submit a proposed plan for completion as part of the application process.

 - PCAT: Complete the national Pharmacy College Admission Test (PCAT).
-Applicants with low PCAT scores will not be interviewed.
-The national average composite score is 50th percentile and the average accepted student is 75th percentile.
+The national average composite score is 50th percentile and the average accepted student is around the 60th to 70th percentile.